snehaagarwal625/common_response_lib/README.md

       "message": "human readable message associated to the status", },
     "links": {
-      "self": "", // URI used for this call }
+      "self": "", // URL used for this call }
     }
   },
   "results": [] // empty array